samsonroyquickplay/react-native-tv-focus-wrapper/README.md

 # react-native-tv-focus-wrapper

-React native tv focus wrapper
+React native tv focus wrapper, this wrapper was made to overcome focus delay issues when setting style from JS thread.
+Now we only support TVOS and soon androidTV and firestick.
+One other pending issue is to send animation and focus style from RN.

 ## Installation